cjjulius/SQL_Utility/README.md

 ##  Latches.sql
 Shows all the latches that are waiting.
 Set the percentage threshold at the bottom based on preferences.
 95% I feel is a pretty good number, though.

+## Tables_Heaps.sql
+Shows all tables that are heaps in the current database.

 ## States_Territories_US.sql
 Creates a table and inserts US states and territories into it.
 I couldn't find anything that did exactly this with what I needed, so here it is.